Salute to Graduates of African Heritage

 4:30pm Opening Reception

-Processional Procession of 2024 Graduates
+Processional of 2024 Graduates

-Marshals: Andre Grant, Michelle Scott-Crooks, John Smith
+Marshalls: Andre Grant, Michelle Scott-Crooks, John Smith

 Passing down of Torch